Home

 I am a researcher at the Institute of Materials for Electronics and Magnetism in Trento (laboratory established through a joint effort of the Consiglio Nazionale delle Ricerche and the Fondazione Bruno Kessler).

-My interests range from precision measurements (low noise amplifiers, superconducting devices, design and modeling of mechanical resonators) to fundamental physics experiments (gravitational wave detectors, non-equilibrium properties of thermal noise).
+My interests range from precision measurements (low noise amplifiers, superconducting devices, micro-mechanical and opto-mechanical devices) to fundamental physics experiments (gravitational wave detectors, non-equilibrium properties of thermal noise, mechanical quantum resonators).

 I set up many experiments in cryogenic environments, first studying properties of superfluid and superconductors, then using low temperatures to reduce electrical and mechanical thermal noise in sensitive instrumentations.
-In the last 10 years I contributed to the realization of a cryogenic gravitational wave detector, currently searching for galactic astrophysical events, and I am now facing the challenges of the new generation of detectors.
+I also contributed to the realization of a cryogenic gravitational wave detector, searching for galactic astrophysical events from 2005 to 2016.

 Highlights